-The PSL Welcome Desk is open to University students and researchers, but we recommend that you contact us by email first or book an online meeting to be sure that we’ll be there to welcome you.
+The PSL Welcome Desk is open to University international students and researchers, but we recommend that you contact us by email first or book an online meeting to be sure that we’ll be there to welcome you.

 We can help you in French, English and Spanish.